equinor/gaussianfft/README.md

 7. To set a seed before calling any simulation:
   `grf.seed(seed_value)`

-Note: the returned seed from `grf.seed()` is created automatically by the clock time.
+**Note**: the returned seed from `grf.seed()` is created automatically by the clock time.
 If you use multiprocessing, and run several processes in parallel be sure to delay start of a new process by at least 1 second after the previous process to avoid that two different processes get the same start seed.

 The return seed is the same regardless of how many times you call simulation since it is the start seed of the first call to simulation.
 It must however not be called before the first call to simulation if you want the start seed to be automatically generated.